metabase/metabase/docs/data-modeling/metadata-editing.md

 ### Casting to a specific data type

-If you want Metabase to interpret a text or number column as a datetime data type (for example, if you want to change a filter picker to a calendar style).
-Like all data model settings, casting types in Metabase won't affect the original data types in your database.
+If you want Metabase to interpret a text or number column as a datetime [data type](https://www.metabase.com/learn/databases/data-types-overview) (for example, if you want to change a filter picker to a calendar style).
+Casting types from the **Data Model** admin settings won't affect the original data types in your database.

 To cast a text or number column: